actionanand/arblogz/src/content/blog/admonitions-and-other-markdown-features.md

 ---
 date: 2025-08-24
-title: 'New features: Admonitions & Markdown Features'
+title: 'New features: Admonitions/Callouts & Markdown Features'
 description: More new features specific to this theme.
 tags: [feature]
 category: astro